 Your treatment choices depend on the type of oral cancer you have, test results, and

 the stage of the cancer.
-The goal of treatment may be to cure you, or control the
+The goal of treatment may be to cure you, control the cancer,

-cancer, or help ease problems caused by the cancer.
-Talk with your healthcare team
+or help ease problems caused by the cancer.
+Talk with your healthcare team about your

-about your treatment choices, the goals of treatment, and what the risks and side
+treatment choices, the goals of treatment, and what the risks and side effects may

-effects may be.
-Other things to think about are if the cancer can be removed with
+be.
+Other things to think about are if the cancer can be removed with surgery, how

 Types of treatment for cancer are either local or systemic.
 Local treatments remove,